-How It's Made and How the Color is Created
+How It's Made and How the Color Is Created

 Some wares were coated with a thin layer of slip containing iron before they were glazed.
 The method of creating Longquan pottery is incredibly precise (as with all celadon wares) and actually goes through a cycle of six stages of heating and cooling.
 The temperatures reach a maximum of 1310 degrees Celsius and through the entire process, the firing of the stoneware glazes are carefully controlled.

-UNESCO states that in Longquan pottery there are two types of celadon ‘elder brother’ which has a ‘black finish and a crackle effect’ and the ‘younger brother’ has a ‘thick lavender-grey and plum-green finish’.
-The rich coloring of traditional celadon comes from the fact it’s fired at very high temperatures, ranging from 2,300 degrees Fahrenheit up to 2,381 degrees Fahrenheit.
-Goryeo ceramics coloring comes mainly from the type of clay that’s used, as typically there’s a lot of iron in the clay, plus ‘iron oxide and manganese oxide and quartz particles in the glaze’.
+UNESCO states that in Longquan pottery there are two types of celadon: ‘elder brother’ which has a ‘black finish and a crackle effect’ and the ‘younger brother’ has a ‘thick lavender-grey and plum-green finish’.
+The rich coloring of traditional celadon comes from the fact it’s fired at very high temperatures, ranging from 2,300 F up to 2,381 F. Goryeo ceramics coloring comes mainly from the type of clay that’s used, as typically there’s a lot of iron in the clay, plus ‘iron oxide and manganese oxide and quartz particles in the glaze’.

 How Were Celadon Wares Typically Decorated?

-Across countries and centuries, celadon has seen a huge range of shapes, sizes and uses.
+Across countries and centuries, celadon has seen a huge range of shapes, sizes, and uses.
 Throughout celadon’s high popularity (before it gave way to the newer trend of China’s blue and white pottery style) there were plenty of examples of very rounded bottles and bowls with decorations in the form of everything from floral embellishments to birds.
 Sometimes the works were etched with a delicate style called sanggam.
 The sanggam technique was very common in Korea and involved etchings being done into dry clay and then filling the pieces with black or white slip, then coated with a transparent glaze.